Jasonli298/ECS120-Project-1/README.md

 I attempetd to write a nondeterministic python program that solves the factoring problem.
 I referenced the `containsNANA()` function in the book, and modified the program a little to suit the task more.

-First, I calculated the square root of the number `num` entered, since I only need to check the numbers ranging from 2 to $sqrt{num}$, and the rest of the factors can be easily obtained by dividing `num` by the factors found.
+First, I calculated the square root of the number `num` entered, since I only need to check the numbers ranging from 2 to $\sqrt{num}$, and the rest of the factors can be easily obtained by dividing `num` by the factors found.

 Then I used the `array_split()` function in the imported `numpy` module to split `num` into *K* groups.
 ```python